j-es-craig/fpr_scale/README.md

     - This script will encode eye side and gender as 0 and 1

  5) k-means.py
     - The data is now ready for cluster analysis.
 Specific dimensions can be included or excluded from analysis.
-For example, you can plot:
+For example:

  ![example 5](bin/Figure_2.png)
  ![example 6](bin/Figure_1.png)